sajal1302/FaceID-for-Laptop/how it works/README.md

   You will need a lot of images of your(or the one for whom you are creating the Face ID) Faces, i.e., go ahead and take hundreds of thousands of selfies and fill all those in the Images folder of this repository.
 You will need to create a Folder and rename as your name.
-E.g., Create a folder named Ritesh and another as Not Ritesh.
+E.g., Create a folder named sajal and another as Not sajal.

 * (Re)Training